Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear Quadratic Control: Introduction

 The existing literature \cite{shin2022exponential, demko1984decay} suggests that for square, non-singular cases, the off-diagonal blocks of the inverse exhibit an exponentially decaying bound relative to the distance between the blocks over the given metric space.
 In \cite{shin2022exponential}, the concept of a graph-induced banded system is introduced and an exponential perturbation bound is established.
 In \cite{demko1984decay}, the decay of the inverse of positive definite, banded matrices was studied.
 In \cite{bickel2012approximating}, the approximation bound of the inverse of banded linear operators has been studied, and the results are applied to analyze the mixing property of the covariance matrix of Gaussian processes.
-The related works \cite{shin2022exponential,demko1984decay,bickel2012approximating} are all based on polynomial approximation strategy \cite{rivlin_introduction_1981}, and thus, with a slight modification, these results can be extended to indefinite banded systems indexed by metric spaces, as outlined in \Cref{prop:demko,prop:shin}.
+The related works \cite{shin2022exponential,demko1984decay,bickel2012approximating} are all based on polynomial approximation strategy \cite{rivlin_introduction_1981}, and thus, with a slight modification, these results can be extended to indefinite banded systems indexed by metric spaces, as outlined in \cref{prop:demko,prop:shin}.
 The bounds derived from the existing approaches (after suitable modifications) are shown below:

 where the same bandwidth upper bound is imposed to the approximation $\widetilde{A}$.
-By comparing \cref{eqn:approx-bound} with the above equation, one can see that, in the case where $b\rightarrow \infty$, indeed our bound is tighter than the existing results.
+By comparing \cref{eqn:approx-bound} with the above equation, one can see that, in the case \WT{where $b$ is sufficiently large}, indeed our bound is tighter than the existing results.

-The proof technique used in our work is similar to previous results \cite{demko1984decay,shin2022exponential,bickel2012approximating}, in that they all utilize a certain polynomial approximation of $1/x$ to derive an error bound of $A^+ - p(A)$ for a matrix $A$.
+The proof technique used in our work is similar to previous results \cite{demko1984decay,shin2022exponential,bickel2012approximating}, in that they all utilize a certain polynomial approximation $p(x)$ of $1/x$ to derive an error bound of $A^+ - p(A)$ for a matrix $A$.
 However, this approach only applies to positive definite $A$ and cannot handle indefinite, rank-deficient $A$.
-To address this limitation, we utilize an odd polynomial (i.e., $p(x) = p(-x)$) along with the singular value decomposition of $A$.
+To address this limitation, we utilize an odd polynomial (i.e., $p(x) = -p(-x)$) along with the singular value decomposition of $A$.
 This approach enables approximating $A^+$ with a polynomial-like expression of $A$ and $A^\top$.
 This approach allows us to find a tighter approximation bound for indefinite, or even rectangular systems.